AtomHarris/Project_Phase-1/README.md

 ## Business Understanding

 The key to this explorative analysis will be to understand the success factors in the movie industry.
 According to S.Sowndarya, 2021 from the Journal of emerging technologies and innovative research states that the factors such as producer, production house, director, cast, runtime of the movie, genre, script, and time of release play a vital role in determining the success of a film.
-It can be noted that success of a film relates to the profit margins that the film house makes as well as the popularity of that film amongst the movie goes
+It can be noted that success of a film relates to the profit margins that the film house makes as well as the popularity of that film amongst the movie goers.

 This shall form the basis of out research as we seek to answer the follwoing questions:
 1. What genre has the highest rating in the past 5 years?
 2. Which directors and writers should Microsoft Dream Factory(MDF) partner with?